 In addition to these common mistakes made by many small (and not-so-small businesses) another common oversight is with the proper and timely handling of IRS forms.
 Failure to issue IRS Forms 1099 and W-2 occurs far more often than one might think.

-Failure to issue all your employees their IRS Form W-2s by January 31st is another common mistake, especially for small businesses, its seems.
-If W-2s are sent out late, the IRS will subject your company to a $50 fine for each W-2 that is not provided on time.
+Failure to issue all your employees their IRS Form W-2 by January 31st is another common mistake, especially for small businesses, its seems.
+If the Form W-2 is sent out late, your company will be subject to an IRS fine of $50 for each W-2 that is not provided on time.

 And it gets worse.
 If the IRS determines that your company “willfully neglected” to give employees W-2 forms, the can impose additional penalties and other measures, as well.
 And don’t forget employees who left or were dismissed during the tax year.
 For employees no longer working at your company, you must make sure that the letter containing their IRS Form W-2 is postmarked no later than January 31.